megemann/refscheduling/README.md

-# Referee Scheduling System - README Outline
+# Intramural Referee Optimization Scheduling System

 ## Overview

-- At UMass, Intramurals is an ongoing activity, with many leagues constantly running throughout the year.
-In some activities, like basketball, RecWell must hire referees to officiate games to foster a more professional environment.
-My job as a Program Assistant is to recruit, train, develop, and schedule these refs throughout the season for all the games we have participants for.
-However, facilitating the scheduling and operations of 150+ teams on 4 different days is an extremely time-consuming process, usually involving cross-referencing general availability with week-specific conflicts in a manual Excel spreadsheet.
+Intramurals at UMass run year-round, with multiple leagues going at once.
+For sports like basketball, RecWell hires referees to help create a more professional game environment.
+As a Program Assistant, part of my job is to recruit, train, develop, and (most importantly) schedule these referees across the season.

+**The problem**: scheduling for **150+ teams** over **four nights each week** is incredibly time-consuming.
+Right now, it mostly means cross-referencing general availability against week-specific conflicts in a giant Excel sheet. **It takes hours, it’s easy to make mistakes, and small changes often mean redoing big chunks of the schedule.**

-- Goal is to create a scheduling dashboard that provides automated scheduling through optimization, customizable constraints based on week-to-week challenges, auto-generated Excel filing for scheduling, availability, check-ins, and payroll, simple visualizations of availabilty and game data to aid domain understanding, straight-forward directions to simplify the process for future employees, and foster other integrations.
+My goal is to build a scheduling system that cuts through that.
+The tool automatically generates referee schedules using optimization, supports week-to-week constraint tweaks, exports Excel files for schedules, availability, check-ins, and payroll, and includes simple visualizations of availability and game data to make everything easier to understand.
+The idea is to make the process faster, more accurate, and more sustainable for future Program Assistants.

-- Current challenges include time-intensive manual cross-referencing (4+ hours per week per sport), error-prone human scheduling mistakes, inflexible last-minute changes requiring extensive rework, payroll complexity, uneven workload distribution affecting referee satisfaction, and poor scalability with league growth.
-- Many PAs repeat scheduling from the previous weeks, which keeps the same refs together as well as if theres a problem one week it continues with minimal adjustments
+The challenges today are:

+1. Manual scheduling takes 4+ hours per sport per week
+2. Human error leads to conflicts and oversights
+3. Last-minute changes cause major rework
+4. Payroll tracking is messy
+5. Workload distribution isn’t always fair, which hurts morale
+6. Scaling up with more leagues or teams just makes all of this worse

+Because of that, many PAs just copy last week’s schedule forward.
+It’s quick, but it keeps the same refs stuck together and means any issues just roll over from week to week with little adjustment.

+### My Solution

+I built this tool around the real needs of my bosses, past student employees, and the Program Assistant manual.
+The idea was to make something that slots directly into the existing workflow without adding complexity.

+**I prioritized that following features:**
+- Excel in/out that matches the files we already use
+- Flexible framework to handle week-to-week quirks and exceptions
+- **Clear, adjustable objectives** so priorities can shift as needed
+- Reusable data so once information is entered, it carries forward
+- **Time savings: reduces weekly scheduling from hours to minutes**
+- Built-in checks to prevent conflicts and improve fairness across referees

 ## Features